 The destination STA reassembles the segmented MSDU according to Start of MSDUn, End of MSDUn, MSDU Sequence Number and MPDU Sequence Number indications and the Sequence Number subfield as described in 10.24.7.6.2 Operation for each received Data frame.
 Recipient shall reconstruct the segmented MSDU with the MAC Header of the first segmented MSDU contained in the MPDU assigned with Start of MSDUn equal to ‘0’ and shall remove the MAC Header field from all the received MPDU assigned with Start of MSDUn equal to ‘1’.
 If security encapsulation has been applied to the MPDU segment, it shall be de-encapsulated and decrypted before the segment is used for reassembly of the MSDU.
 Destination STA that supports segmentation and reassembly shall be capable to support a reception of segments of multiple MSDUs containing all or part of an MSDU, plus any security encapsulation overhead, MAC header and FCS and to reassemble it back to the original MSDU size.

+SP: Do you agree to integrate the text suggested in “11-17-1414-00-00ay-EDMG Segmentation and Reassembly.docx” into the 11ay draft ?